Team

 Postdoctoral Fellow

 Stephanie was born in Ottawa, Canada and grew up in Beirut, Lebanon.
-In 2014, She moved back to Canada and completed her B.Sc. in Biomedical Sciences with Honours at University of Ottawa.
-She later pursued a PhD in Microbiology and Immunology at U Ottawa, studying immune regulation in a murine model of IBD.
-After joining the Zhou lab in September of 2022, Stephanie has been exploring how environmental sensing impacts immune cell regulation, tissue homeostasis and inflammation.
-Outside of research, She enjoy family gatherings, walks in nature, exploring new cuisines and swimming!
+She moved back to Canada in 2014 and completed her B.Sc. in Biomedical Sciences with Honors at University of Ottawa.
+She later pursued a PhD in Microbiology and Immunology at U Ottawa, studying mechanisms of immune regulation in a murine model of inflammatory bowel disease.
+Since joining the Zhou Lab, her work has focused on how environmental cues, particularly pH, governs immune cell function, tissue homeostasis and inflammatory responses.
+She is awarded CIHR postdoctoral fellowship and an HDDC Pilot and Feasibility grant.
+Outside research, Stephanie enjoys family gatherings, pottery painting and exploring new cuisines.

 Zhongyang Wu, Ph.D.